liferay/liferay-docs/develop/tutorials/articles/service-builder/16-developing-custom-sql-queries.markdown

 fully-qualified class name of the `*Finder` interface (`EventFinder`) and the name of the finder method (`findByEventNameEventDescriptionLocationName`).

 Awesome!
-Custom SQL is in place and your finder method is implemented.
+Your custom SQL is in place and your finder method is implemented.
 Next, you'll call the finder method from your service.

 ## Step 3: Access Your Finder Method from Your Service